ekaagragupta/gas-emission-prediction/README.md

 # GETHER

-### Generative AI-driven Emission Temporal Hybrid Explainable Regressor
+###  Emission Temporal Hybrid Explainable Regressor

 A human-centered AI system for **air pollution understanding, forecasting, and policy simulation**.
 GETHER combines **temporal deep learning, causal discovery, counterfactual reasoning, and explainable AI** to help researchers, policymakers, and the public understand how emissions affect **AQI (Air Quality Index)** and what interventions could improve it.